simonmichael/hledger/doc/SPEC-lots.md

 ## Lots mode

-Lot inference, tracking, and error checking are always performed when loading a journal, as part of journal finalising (see SPEC-finalising.md).
+By default, lot inference, tracking, and error checking are performed when loading a journal, as part of journal finalising (see SPEC-finalising.md).
 Any journal with lot-related content (lotful commodities/accounts, cost basis annotations, or disposals) is validated up front.
 Journals with no lot activity pay near-zero cost via an internal fast path.

+This processing can be disabled with `--ignore-lots` (or its shortcut alias `-I`, which also sets `--ignore-assertions`).
+When either is active, the three lot pipeline stages (`journalCheckLotsTagValues`, `journalCalculateLots`, `journalInferAndCheckDisposalBalancing`) are skipped entirely.
+Capital gains are not inferred, lot subaccounts are not added, and lot-related errors (malformed `lots:` tags, missing lot cost, ambiguous selectors, dispose-before-acquire, etc.) are not raised.
+Classification tags and cost inference from user-written `{}` annotations still happen, since those stages run before the `--ignore-lots` gate.
+Use this when working with incomplete journal fragments (eg piping between hledger commands).

+`--strict`/`-s` and `hledger check lots` both override `--ignore-lots`, restoring full lot processing for that invocation.

 The `--lots` general flag is a display-time toggle.
 It controls whether reports show